 So finding hunters or farmers isn’t what you should be focusing on.
 Learning how to motivate the people in your team is way more important!

-The real reason that hunters are sought after is that they are easy to motivate.
+The real reason that managers or owners tend to seek out hunters is that they are easy to motivate.
 Their motivator is money, and they’ll work as hard as they need to for more.
 They don’t need coaching, nurturing, or pushing.
 They just go out and make money.